Explore the core practices, 7 principles, and historical legacy of Spiritualism.

 Famous Mediums in History

-Certain mediums have gained prominence throughout history for their remarkable abilities and contributions to spiritualism.
+Certain media have gained prominence throughout history for their remarkable abilities and contributions to spiritualism.

 Kate and Maggie Fox are often credited with sparking the spiritualist movement.
 Their ability to communicate with spirits through rapping sounds captivated 19th-century audiences.

 A famous physical medium, she was known for materializing Katie King’s spirit.
-Her séances intrigued believers and skeptics, including scientists like William Crookes.
+Her séances intrigued believers and skeptics alike, including scientists such as William Crookes.

 Cayce, often known as the “Sleeping Prophet,” gave trance-based psychic readings on anything from spiritual direction to health.